-Police report ‘critical incident’ at Milwaukee-area school
+‘Critical incident’ at Milwaukee-area school; suspect held

 WAUKESHA, Wis.
-(AP) - A suburban Milwaukee high school is safe and a suspect is in custody after a “critical incident” Monday morning, police said following media reports of a shooting involving a student at the school.
+(AP) - Police are on the scene of a “critical incident” at a suburban Milwaukee high school, but say the building is safe and a suspect is in custody.

-Police in Waukesha tweeted that officers responded to the incident at Waukesha South High School around 11 a.m.
+Police in Waukesha tweeted about the response at Waukesha South High School around 11 a.m.
 Monday.
-Police didn’t respond to a phone message seeking details or confirmation that a shooting took place.
+They didn’t immediately respond to a phone message seeking additional detail.

-The Milwaukee Journal Sentinel, citing unidentified school officials, said a student exchanged shots with a school resource officer.
+The Milwaukee Journal Sentinel, citing school officials they did not name, said a student exchanged shots with a school resource officer.
 A call from The Associated Press to the school wasn’t immediately returned.
-The Waukesha Freeman reported a male was put into an ambulance.

-Parents gathered outside and hugged students as they streamed out of the school in Waukesha, about 18 miles (30 kilometers) west of Milwaukee.

-Police said it was an isolated incident and that they are not seeking any other suspects.

 Sign up for Daily Newsletters